UKHomeOffice/core-cloud/README.md

 Core Cloud is native first, favouring AWS native tooling and managed services over custom tooling.\
 Core Cloud aims to be [well architected](https://aws.amazon.com/architecture/well-architected).

+### Responsible with cost

+Core Cloud operates consumption-based billing meaning teams only pay for their usage.\
+This incentivises teams to take responsibility and optimise resources attributed to them.\
+Core Cloud supports teams in optimising their resources using techniques like autoscaling, downscaling, spot pricing and ARM powered instances.